SovereignCloudStack/cluster-gen/README.md

 ### Requirements

-- A running cluster in which you apply your ClusterClasses definitions
+- A running cluster in which you apply your ClusterClass definitions
 - An instance of [capi-jsgen](https://github.com/SovereignCloudStack/capi-jsgen) that points to the kube-apiserver of the cluster

 ### Prerequisites